silnrsi/font-annapurna/README.txt

 them by clicking on the glyph you want.

 Rendering:
-This font is designed to work with two advanced font technologies, Graphite and OpenType.
-To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite or OpenType.
+This font is designed to work with OpenType.
+To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for OpenType.

 INSTALLATION AND CONFIGURATION